 - Hold Before Answer: Also known as On-Hold Time, this metric gives managers a view into how long the average caller waits on hold before being connected to a CSR.
 The industry standard is answering 80 percent of calls within 20 seconds.
 That’s because extended hold periods frustrate customers and increase the chances of customers abandoning the call and their relationship with your business.
 To keep that from happening, companies with long wait times usually staff up, introduce more self-service options or let customers opt for a callback.

 - Abandoned Call Rate.
-This metric measures the percentage of callers who hang up before reaching an agent.
+This call center metric measures the percentage of callers who hang up before reaching an agent.
 This KPI is closely tied to overall customer satisfaction since customers dislike being stuck on hold and only have so much patience before hanging up.
 Tactically, a real-time view of this metric can be used to identify problems as they occur to stop abandoned calls from escalating into customer loss.
 Strategically, this KPI should be monitored over the long term to identify patterns that can be fixed through staffing or technical solutions.

 - Hold Time Before Abandon: Similarly, this metric, also known as the “abandon by interval,” shows the percentage of callers who hang up before reaching a customer service rep. If customers on average are abandoning at 4 minutes, it might be time to change your auto attendant to include frequently asked questions or give customers the option to leave a message after 3 minutes.